Travel Insurance Guide

-Travel insurance is not just for those enjoying a holiday abroad, with travel insurance still being a necessity for jaunts in the UK.
+Travel insurance is not just for those enjoying a holiday abroad and is a necessity for jaunts in the UK.
 Although it may not seem apparent at first (especially with the NHS on our doorstep), UK travel insurance not only means that the option of private treatment is available if necessary, but it also protects you should you book a cottage or hotel and are unable to attend for an unforeseen reason.
 This ensures that you will not lose the money already paid for your holiday.

 It is worth noting, however, that with all travel insurance policies there are limitations to activities that can be covered.
 For example, Staysure's travel insurance will cover hikers up to a maximum altitude of 2,500 metres – an ample amount for the average hiker, but it wouldn't cover a Mount Kilimanjaro climb!
 It is therefore essential to check any limitations that may apply to your preferred activity or sport before purchasing your travel insurance policy.

 Although travel insurance is a necessity for every holidaymaker, if you have a pre-existing medical condition you will be more aware of the importance of securing a policy that meets your needs.
 In these cases, medical travel insurance is a fantastic option.
 There is no reason why people with certain conditions should not be able to see the world or treat themselves to a holiday, and medical travel insurance enables you to enjoy your getaway without worrying about what you would do if something goes wrong.

 Here at Staysure, we appreciate that every customer is an individual, so we tailor make insurance packages to cater to your own requirements.
-Conditions including, but not limited to, high blood pressure, asthma, diabetes, arthritis, cancer and heart problems can all be covered via our easy screening process, providing customers with peace of mind and allowing them the freedom to enjoy their holiday.
+Conditions including, but not limited to, high blood pressure, asthma, diabetes, arthritis and cancer as well as heart problems can all be covered via our easy screening process, providing customers with peace of mind and allowing them the freedom to enjoy their holiday.